LED WALL

 How long do church LED walls last?

 LED walls have a rated lifespan of 100,000+ hours — over 11 years of continuous 24/7 operation.
 For a church using the wall 15–20 hours per week, the display will last 20+ years before significant brightness degradation.
-Individual modules can be replaced if specific LEDs fail.
+Individual modules can be replaced if specific LEDs fail, so a single dead pixel never means replacing the whole wall.

 Can we install an LED wall ourselves?

 We strongly advise against DIY installation.
-LED walls require precise alignment, proper electrical connections, and professional calibration.
-A misaligned panel is visible from every seat.
-Incorrect wiring can damage expensive processing equipment.
-The installation cost (typically 10–20% of total project) is money well spent.
+LED walls require precise alignment (a misaligned panel is visible from every seat), proper electrical connections (incorrect wiring can damage $3,000+ processing equipment), and professional calibration (without it, you will see brightness differences and color shifts between panels).
+The installation cost is typically 10–20% of the total project — money well spent to protect a $25,000–$200,000+ investment.

 Do LED walls work with ProPresenter?